vallacy/ASD-project/README.md

 ggboxplot(tx, x = "observation", y = "a_tot",
           color = "observation", palette = c("#00AFBB", "#E7B800"),
           order = c("1", "2"),
-          title = "Treatment Group Scores on Attitudes Toward Students with ASD Pre- and Post-Lecture", ylab = "Attitude Scale Score", xlab = "Time Point", legend = '')
+          title = "Treatment Group Scores on Attitudes Toward Autistic Students Pre- and Post-Lecture", ylab = "Attitude Scale Score", xlab = "Time Point", legend = '')
 ~~~

+### A Note
+This README has been updated to use the term "Autistic students" rather than "students with ASD," as many people in the Autism community use identity-first language.
+You can read more about why this is important [here](https://autisticadvocacy.org/about-asan/identity-first-language/).
+Updated on December 1, 2020.